Breaking of ensemble equivalence for perturbed Erd\H{o}s-R\'enyi random graphs: Definitions and preliminaries

 subject to the \emph{soft constraint} $\langle \vC \rangle = \vC^*$, where

 This gives the formula \cite{J57}

 with

 denoting the \emph{Hamiltonian} and the \emph{partition function}, respectively.
 In \eqref{eq:PC}--\eqref{eq:Ham} the parameter $\vt^*$, which is a real-valued vector whose dimension is equal to the number of constraints, must be set to the unique value that realises $\langle \vC \rangle = \vC^*$.
 As a Lagrange multiplier, $\vec{\theta}^*$ always exists, but uniqueness is non-trivial.
-In the sequel we will only consider examples where the gradients of the constraints in \eqref{softconstr} are \emph{linearly independent} vectors.
-Consequently, the Hessian matrix of the entropy of the canonical ensemble in \eqref{eq:PC} is a positive-definite matrix, which implies uniqueness.
+In the sequel we will only consider examples where the gradients of the constraints are \emph{linearly independent} vectors.
+Consequently, the Hessian matrix of the covariances in the canonical ensemble is a positive-definite matrix, which implies uniqueness.

 The \emph{relative entropy} of $\Pmic$ with respect to $\Pcan$ is defined as

 For any $G_1,G_2\in\cG_n$, $\Pcan(G_1)=\Pcan(G_2)$ whenever $\vC(G_1)=\vC(G_2)$, i.e., the canonical probability is the same for all graphs with the same value of the constraint.
 We may therefore rewrite \eqref{eq:KL1} as